Privacy Policy

 Tel. +49 172 71 71 254

-The following overview summarises the types of data processed and the purposes of their processing and refers to the data subjects.
+The following overview summarizes the types of data processed and the purposes for which they are processed, and refers to the data subjects.

 Types of files processed